SS-GB: Plot

 Following the loss of Bringle Sands, Kellerman frames Huth for conspiring with Mayhew to rescue the King and allowing the Americans to attack Bringle Sands.
 Mayhew is pardoned in return for testifying against Huth at his trial.
 Archer is exonerated of any wrongdoing because of Huth and Woods's intervention.
-Prior to Huth's execution, Archer meets with him, who reveals that Mayhew used the King's rescue attempt as a diversion for US forces to attack Bringle Sands.
+Before Huth's execution, Archer meets with him, and Huth reveals that Mayhew used the King's rescue attempt as a diversion for US forces to attack Bringle Sands.
 With the loss of Bringle Sands, Huth believes that the US will win the nuclear arms race.
 In addition, Huth reveals that Woods was Kellerman's informant, that Kellerman arranged Barbara's murder and that Mayhew struck a deal with Huth.
 Archer comes to realise that Mayhew killed Spode to prevent the Americans from gaining access to his atomic research.
 He also considers Mayhew as "playing God and writing the future history books".
 Rather than presenting the outside world with a pathetic and infirm exile King George, Mayhew deliberately arranged for the King to die a martyr's death alongside Americans, eventually bringing the US into war with Germany.
 Meanwhile, the 15-year-old Princess Elizabeth will be crowned in exile and travel to Washington, DC, to arouse sympathy for the British Resistance.